-In cooperation with Palestinian Federation of Industries (PFI) and the private sector entities, the NECC trainees who graduated late 2016 had been placed in various offices, companies and workshops for a period of six-eight weeks to undertake external training with follow-up made by the social workers and NECC-TVET instructors and supervisors.
+In cooperation with Palestinian Federation of Industries (PFI) and the private sector entities, the NECC trainees who were graduated in August had been placed in various offices, companies and workshops for a period of six-eight weeks to undertake external training with follow-up made by the social workers and NECC-TVET instructors and supervisors.
 The trainees were distributed to those workshops and companies on the basis of the professions and trades they follow.
-This external on-the-job training is an integral part of students' curricula that they have to finish before they graduate and get their certifications from NECC vocational centres.
+This external training is an integral part of students' curricula that they have to finish before they graduate and get their certifications from NECC vocational centers.

-Practically, NECC runs continuous coordination work with those strategic partners in conducting shared capacity building programs, networking and share experience meetings in fields of job creation opportunities, employability interventions and TVET weeks and exhibitions.
+Practically, NECC runs continuous coordination work with those strategic partners in the field of conducting joined capacity building programs, networking and share-experience meetings in fields of job creation opportunities, employability interventions and TVET weeks and exhibitions.

-NECC is coordinating as well with training provider institutions from the private sector such as "INJAZ Palestine" in order to conduct training courses for benefit of our VTC trainees in several topics; many courses were conducted by their trainers regarding topics like "my path to professionalism" at our female VTCs and "Be an Entrepreneur" at the male VTCs.
+NECC is coordinating as well with training provider institutions from the private sector such as "INJAZ Palestine" in order to conduct training courses for benefit of our VTC trainees in several topics; many courses were conducted by their trainers regarding topics like "my path to professionalism" at our female VTCs and "Be an Entrepreneur" where which our students (both males and females) are actively participating.